George Williams (athletics coach)

 George Williams is an American track and field coach who was the head of St. Augustine's University track and field program for 44 years.

 Early life

 Williams was raised in Overtown, Miami.
-Wiiliams attended St. Augustine's University as a student in education with an athletics scholarship.
+Williams attended St. Augustine's University as a student in education with an athletics scholarship.
 He graduated in 1965.
 From there he tried to become professional basketball player but ended up instead as a teacher at Cary Elementary School.
 At the school, he came the attention of his old university who offered him a job in Alumni Affairs.

 St. Augustine's University

 Williams was working as an administrator in the university’s alumni office before taking as, he then thought, an interim position as a track coach.

 In his time at St. Augustine's as the head track and field coach, Williams won 39 National Collegiate Athletic Association (NCAA) Division II National Titles - this is reported as the third most amongst NCAA coaches at any level.

 In 2020, Williams was removed from his post after 44 years.